Calibre Platform Support Overview and Roadmap

 Calibre System Configurations

 The Calibre tools may require a minimum OS patch level for each supported OS.
-Please see the Calibre Administrator s Guide provided with the particular Calibre release you are interested in.
-The Calibre Administrator s Guide provides release-specific information on required patch levels and other information on supported environments.
+Please see the Calibre Administrator’s Guide provided with the Calibre release you are interested in.
+The Calibre Administrator’s Guide provides release-specific information on required patch levels and other information on supported environments.

-Notice of Intention to Discontinue Calibre Support on RHEL/CentOS 6
+Notice of Intention to Discontinue Calibre Support on RHEL 7 and SLES 12

-Only very limited support will be provided for 2022-2024 versions of Calibre on RHEL/CentOS 6.
-Calibre will require a special setting to enable execution for these versions.
-The 2024.2 Calibre Release (Jun 2024) will be the last release to support RHEL/CentOS 6 and SLES 11 SP4.
-For further information please see the Calibre RHEL/CentOS 6 Roadmap page.
+Only very limited support is provided for 2023-2025 versions of Calibre on RHEL 7 and SLES 12.
+The 2025.1 and 2025.2 Calibre versions will require a special setting to enable execution for these versions.
+The 2025.2 Calibre Release (Jun 2025) will be the last release to support RHEL 7 and SLES 12 SP5.

 Linux is the registered trademark of Linus Torvalds in the U.S. and other countries.